cloudposse/atmos/website/docs/design-patterns/partial-stack-configuration.md

 # Partial Stack Configuration

-The **Partial Stack Configuration** design pattern describes the mechanism of splitting an Atmos top-level stack's configuration across many Atmos stack manifests to manage and modify them separately and independently.
+The **Partial Stack Configuration** Design Pattern describes the mechanism of splitting an Atmos top-level stack's configuration across many Atmos stack manifests to manage and modify them separately and independently.

 Each partial top-level stack manifest imports or configures a set of related Atmos components.
 Each Atmos component belongs to just one of the partial